dhidas/APClusterTutorial/PITCHME.md

 Some currently installed modules of interest:
 ```text
    gcc/4.9    gcc/6.5    gcc/7.4 (D)    gcc/8.3    gcc/9.1

    python/2.7.16    python/3.5.7    python/3.7.3 (D)
    python/3.4.10    python/3.6.8

    elegant-latest

    fluka-latest

    MAD-X/5.04.02

    julia/1.1.1
 ```
+If something else is needed it can be added as well